Who We Are

 She served as Director of Development and Communications for The Nature Conservancy – Wisconsin Chapter before a short retirement spent traveling.

 Deb was a founding board member of 1000 Friends and has served on a number of other non-profit boards.
 She joined the staff of 1000 Friends as the Development Director after serving as a volunteer for a number of years.
 In 2017 she took over the reins as Executive Director.

 TRANSPORTATION POLICY ANALYST

-Gregg is an urban planner with experience in long-range comprehensive planning for communities across several states.
+Gregg (he, him) is an urban planner with experience in long-range comprehensive planning for communities across several states.
 He has worked on robust public engagement projects ranging from affordable housing developments to bus-rapid transit studies.
 He has prepared materials, advocated transportation policy, and led coalition meetings to promote walking, biking, and transit across Wisconsin.